 - 1. Pre-trial matters are to be scheduled and heard before the trial date.
 Every trial will receive a pre-trial setting 1-2 weeks before trial. - 2.
-At the final pre-trial setting, both sides will announce whether they are ready for trial. - 3.
+At the final pre-trial setting, both sides will announce whether they are ready for trial and the defendant will accept or reject the State's plea bargain offer (if any) on the record.
+The Court is not inclined to accept the same (rejected) plea-bargain offer after this final pre-trial setting. - 3.
 On Jury Trial or Bench Trial settings, the Defendant and Attorney must appear and announce ready for trial by 9am on the day of trial. - 4.
 Case order is set in advance by the Court after consultation with the parties with priority being given to jail cases. - 5.
-Motions for continuance must be in writing and be presented in advance of the trial setting.
-A case is not continued or passed without the approval of the Court. - 6.
+Motions for continuance must be in writing and be presented in advance of the trial setting. - 6.
 The Court will rarely accept Plea Bargains on the morning of a Jury Trial.